Auri-Fex/Halcova/norbela/world/overview.md

 ## Planet Shape (Locked)

-- The planet is an oblate spheroid: the equator bulges outward, and the poles are flattened due to rotation and Aetherite anomalies.
+- The planet is an oblate spheroid: the equator bulges outward, and the poles are flattened due to rotation and finyak anomalies.
-- Localized crystal mantle ranges and Aetherite veins create additional surface bulges and irregularities.
+- Localized crystal mantle ranges and finyak veins create additional surface bulges and irregularities.
-- Gravity varies: weaker at the equator, stronger at the poles, with local "light" zones near crystal bulges and "heavy" zones near dense Aetherite deposits.
+- Gravity varies: weaker at the equator, stronger at the poles, with local "light" zones near crystal bulges and "heavy" zones near dense finyak deposits.
 - Climate and weather patterns are complex, with microclimates around crystal bulges and dramatic weather bands along the equator.
 - Biomes and migration routes adapt to gravity and climate anomalies, resulting in shifting habitats and settlement strategies.
 - Auroras and magnetic field effects are unpredictable, with spectacular, shifting light displays and rare ring-shaped auroras near crystal bulges.